-One thing to know about the shoes is that in Vietnam sizes are smaller and shoes for climbing are very small as well.
-I personally thought I was wearing 41 in europe and 43 in Vietnam but I had to pick up some 44.5 size shoes for climbing and it was very tight actually.
+One thing to know about the shoes is that in Vietnam sizes are smaller, and shoes for climbing are very small as well.
+I personally thought I was wearing a 41 in Europe and a 43 in Vietnam, but I had to pick up some 44.5-size shoes for climbing, and they were actually very tight.

 Some bouldering rules

-Since it was our introduction to indoor bouldering we we introduced to the basic rules which were very simple actually.
+Since it was our introduction to indoor bouldering, we were introduced to the basic rules, which were actually very simple.

-- Each of this routes uses only one color so you can only grip the holds from the same color
+- Each of these routes uses only one color, so you can only grip the holds of the same color.

-- Once you finish the route you can either jump or climb down using holds for any colors.
+- Once you finish the route, you can either jump or climb down using holds of any color.

 The difficulty of the routes

-As total beginners, my wife, my friend and I were introduced the feeling to climbing.
+As total beginners, my wife, my friend, and I were introduced to the feeling of climbing.
 The first thing I would say is that it’s harder than it looks.
-It’s not as simple as climbing in a tree and the learning curve is quite steep.
+It’s not as simple as climbing a tree, and the learning curve is quite steep.

 It really has to do with understanding the physics of gravity and the physics of your body.
-Of course there is tons of technics that you can only acquire by the method of trial and error which means basically falling.
+Of course, there are tons of techniques that you can only acquire through the method of trial and error, which basically means falling.

-- The first levels are holds that are very easy to grip and place so you can easily move upward without having to make any akward position.
-It’s very close to climbing a ladder actually in terms of physicality.
+- The first levels are holds that are very easy to grip and place, so you can easily move upward without having to make any awkward positions.
+It’s very close to climbing a ladder in terms of physicality.

-- The second levels have holding that are less pronounce so your grip is not as secure as you would like to but still they are quite easy to achieve, you can do it within 1 or 2 tries usually.
+- The second level has holding that is less pronounced, so your grip is not as secure as you would like, but they are still quite easy to achieve; you can do it within 1 or 2 tries usually.

-- The third levels starts to be akward and for a beginner will start to strain your muscle a bit.
-Some position will be very akward, for example spread out or you will have to change position within a hold.
+- The third level starts to be awkward, and for a beginner, it will start to strain your muscles a bit.
+Some positions will be very awkward, for example, spreading out, or you will have to change positions within a hold.

-- The fourth levels and perhaps some of the third levels as well will require you to use strenght to get to the upper hold.
-For example you’ll have to jump or at least risk your current holds to get a grip to the new hold.
-Those routes start to widen quite a bit and the holds spreads out quite a bit as well.
+- The fourth level and perhaps some of the third level will require you to use strength to get to the upper hold.
+For example, you’ll have to jump, or at least risk your current holds, to get a grip on the new hold.
+Those routes start to widen quite a bit, and the holds spread out quite a bit as well.

-- The other upper levels are in my opinion for people more used to climbing than begginers. for example you can be inverted meaning hanging like a roasting pig and will have to grip like mad not to fall.
-Sometimes even griping with only one hold at the time.
-For us it’s looks like this kind of levels require some experience and some conditionning as well.
+- The other upper levels are, in my opinion, for people more used to climbing than beginners. for example, you can be inverted, meaning hanging like a roasting pig, and will have to grip like mad not to fall.
+Sometimes even gripping with only one hand at a time.
+For us, it looks like this kind of leveling requires some experience and some conditioning as well.

-The good thing about indoor bouldering and Vietclimb is that the sensation are here.
-Even if you will fall on a matress, the fear of falling is still present and you’ll learn to use your body efficiently for climbing.
+The good thing about indoor bouldering and Vietclimb is that the sensations are here.
+Even if you fall on a mat, the fear of falling is still present, and you’ll learn to use your body efficiently for climbing.

-Some of the routes will be challenging and you’ll have to try many times even if you are sore.
-As a beginner and an uptight person when it comes to muscle, I tend to fold my arm to be closer to the wall but I should instead let it go so my bone structure will carry my weight.
+Some of the routes will be challenging, and you’ll have to try them many times even if you are sore.
+As a beginner and an uptight person when it comes to muscle, I tend to fold my arm to be closer to the wall, but I should instead let it go so my bone structure will carry my weight.

-Another technic is to use the toe of your foot to grip instead of the plant to have better movement flexibility.
+Another technique is to use the toe of your foot to grip instead of the heel to have better movement flexibility.

-So as you guess there are infinite number of technics and details to become a better climber, just starting with the different kind of grips.
-There are actually walls full of differents grips where light color can be activated to trace a route.
+So as you might guess, there are an infinite number of techniques and details to learn to become a better climber, just starting with the different kinds of grips.
+There are actually walls full of different grips where light colors can be activated to trace a route.

-I personnaly love technics and mechanics in sports and bouldering is quite amazing when it comes to the depth of the technics.
-Just being on the floor trying to picture the necessary movements to climb is already quite enjoyable.
+I personally love the techniques and mechanics in sports, and bouldering is quite amazing when it comes to the depth of the techniques.
+Just being on the floor and trying to imagine the necessary movements to climb is already quite enjoyable.

-When you finish, I guarantee you that your muscle will be sore and that you’ll feel the strain in your arms for days.
+When you finish, I guarantee you that your muscles will be sore and that you’ll feel the strain in your arms for days.

-I always had fear of height or more precisely of falling to my death but indoor bouldering is something quite safe but at the same time quite challenging both in terms of fear but also of technics.
+I always had a fear of heights, or more precisely, of falling to my death, but indoor bouldering is something quite safe but at the same time quite challenging, both in terms of fear and also of technique.

-This mixte is a good formula for falling in love and getting more in depth with a domain.
-Climbing is literally what everyones tries to do in their life anyway.
+This mix is a good formula for falling in love and getting more in depth with a person.
+Climbing is literally what everyone tries to do in their life anyway.

-I use to go to the gym to build some muscle but now I honestly think I’ve found an activity much more entertaining and rich for my personnal development both physically and mentally.
+I used to go to the gym to build some muscle, but now I honestly think I’ve found an activity that’s much more entertaining and rich for my personal development, both physically and mentally.

 Address : 2 Ng.
 76 An Dương, Yên Phụ, Tây Hồ, Hà Nội 100000